Katsura Imperial Villa (2)

 Suhama / Sea and a lighthouse

-Passing Sotokoshikae, we walked near water along the pond and reached the Shokintei, the most important tea hut in this villa.
-The blue-and-white checkered pattern on the sliding doors ( husuma) are very famous.
-The color is fading now, but the original color was bright.
+After passing Sotokoshikake, we walked along the edge of the pond and arrived at Shōkintei, the most important tea hut in the villa.
+The blue‑and‑white checkered sliding doors (fusuma) are famous.
+Their colors have faded over time, but the original hues were vivid.

 Shokintei